What Awareness Month Usually Gets Wrong

 School Life and Independence

-Kids need school support plans that actually work.
-Awareness starts with conversations.
+Kids need school support plans that actually work, and awareness starts with conversations.

 College, Work, and New Challenges

-Adulthood brings new routines, new stress, and new freedom.
+Adulthood brings new routines, new stress, but also new freedom.
 Awareness makes transitions easier.

 Partnering with Your Healthcare Team